-In short, you can write text to a new text file called
+In Python, you can write to a text file by following these three steps:

 Python How to Write to a File in Detail

 To write to a file in Python, use these three steps:

 - Open a text file with the open() function.

 - Write text to the opened file with the write() method.